3ph/tomfriml.com/docs/translation-template.md

   "resumes": [
     {
-      "languageCode": "en", // Language code matching one defined in "languages" key "url": "https://drive.google.com/file/d/1pVg6EjpZvixMcOkgRMGrhrkmAeIaSn3t/view?usp=sharing" // URL to open when the corresponding resume language tile is tapped
+      "languageCode": "en", // Language code matching one defined in "languages" key "url": "https://drive.google.com/file/d/18rrm_EapiE618EWC9oDd5fuwr_a78y8I/view?usp=sharing" // URL to open when the corresponding resume language tile is tapped
     }
   ],

   // About Me
-  "aboutDescription": "Hello!
-I'm Aladdine, an apprentice developer and third-year student at ESGI Paris, specializing in mobile and IoT development.
-Passionate about the mobile ecosystem, I combine my studies with my practical expericence to build intuitive and feature-rich applications.\nI aspire to put my skills to work on inspiring and challenging projects.", // about text that is displayed in "About Me" section
+  "aboutDescription": "Experienced software developer with a primary focus on mobile and hybrid application development, complemented by a knack for integrating a wide array of services and frameworks.
+My proficiency extends to crafting mobile applications for IoT devices or seamlessly integrating blockchain technologies.
+Lately, my professional focus has been directed towards the exploration of generative AI and its applications within the mobile domain.\n\n
+  Hailing from an embedded systems background, my skill set spans a diverse spectrum, encompassing low-level embedded programming, system and database administration, network architecture, and end-to-end application development.", // about text that is displayed in "About Me" section

   // Experiences
   "experiences": [